AderemiF/AderemiF/README.md

 ### Hi there 👋
 ### I am Aderemi
 ### I am an Artificial Intelligence and data enthusiast
-### I have applied Machine Learning and LLMs to solve a couple of real life problems
+### I use Machine Learning and LLMs to solve real life problems and deliver innovative solutions
 ### Some of these projects can be found in dedicated repositories

 ---